-This affordable pizza oven kit means cheap, easy AND delicious pizza any night of the week.
+This affordable pizza oven kit means cheap, easy and delicious pizza any night of the week.
 The gas attachment allows you to heat it in just 15 minutes, with a pizza taking barely a minute to cook.
-It has great heat retention, and though the industrial look may not be everyone's aesthetic, for under $400 you would be hard-pressed to find comparable quality for less.
+It has great heat retention, and though the industrial look may not fit everyone's aesthetic, for under $400 you would be hard-pressed to find comparable quality for less.

 Includes cover and peel

 A bit too heavy for carrying any distance

 You can trust Homes & Gardens.